Neutrino masses, anomalous magnetic moments and dark matter with vector-like fermions and an inert scalar doublet: Introduction

 \section{Introduction}

-Notwithstanding the remarkable success of the Standard Model (SM), it continues to suffer from several lacunae, in particular its inability to explain the existence of Dark Matter (DM) on the one hand and to address the flavour problem on the other.
+Notwithstanding the remarkable success of the Standard Model (SM), it continues to suffer from several lacunae, in particular its inability to explain the existence of dark matter (DM) on the one hand and to address the flavour problem on the other.
 Added to this are long-standing discrepancies between the data and expectations.
-Foremost amongst these are the anomalous magnetic moments of the muon and electron which show a deviation of $5.2\sigma$ and $2.4\sigma$, respectively~\cite{ParticleDataGroup:2024cfk}.
-While the former discrepancy has elicited many efforts at resolution, the latter, despite being smaller in size, is particularly interesting in that it has the opposite sign, thereby rendering an unified explanation very hard indeed.
+Foremost amongst these are the anomalous magnetic moments of the muon and electron.
+The discrepancy in the experimental measurement and SM prediction of muon g-2 has been a long-standing puzzle, with the calculation of hadronic vacuum polarization (HVP) accounting for the major uncertainties.
+The discrepancy, derived from the comparison of the experimental average \cite{Muong-2:2023cdq} with the theoretical prediction based on the data-driven method \cite{Aoyama:2020ynm}, reached a significance of $\sim 5.1 \sigma$.
+Recently, however, the cross-section measurement of $e^+e^- \to \pi^+\pi^-$ has created tension between experimental inputs for the data-driven method, while the lattice-QCD calculation of the SM prediction has got more precise.
+After inclusion of the latter by the Muon g-2 Theory Initiative in their 2025 White Paper \cite{Aliberti:2025beg}, the discrepancy has greatly reduced.
 The observation of neutrino oscillations~\cite{Fukuda:1998mi,Ahmad:2001an,Abe:2011fz,An:2012eh,Ahn:2012nd} have long demanded small, but nonzero neutrino masses.
 Of the parameters in the neutrino sector, the three mixing angles as well as one of the two differences in the squares of masses are quite well-determined~\cite{ParticleDataGroup:2024cfk,Esteban:2018azc}, with only the magnitude (and not the sign) of the other difference being known.
 Of the nontrivial phases that are possible in the mixing matrix, only one can, in principle, be measured in an oscillation experiment.
 Poorly known as of date, recent measurements have indicated a nonzero value for the same~\cite{Abe:2019vii,Pascoli:2020swq}.
-Although the oscillation data is only sensitive to the difference in mass-squareds and not the absolute mass scale, the latter is very-well constrained to $\sum m(\nu_i) < (0.340-0.715)$ eV~\cite{Zyla:2020zbs}---where the $\nu_i$ are the (cosmologically) stable light neutrinos---from a host of cosmological data, with such bounds comfortably outdoing those from terrestrial experiments \cite{Aker:2019uuj}.
+Although the oscillation data is only sensitive to the difference in mass-squareds and not the absolute mass scale, the latter is very-well constrained to $\sum m(\nu_i) < (0.340-0.715)$ eV~\cite{Zyla:2020zbs}\footnote{More recent cosmological analyses, such as those from Planck \cite{Planck:2018vyg}, yield a stronger bound of $\sum m_\nu \lesssim 0.12$ eV.}---where the $\nu_i$ are the (cosmologically) stable light neutrinos---from a host of cosmological data, with such bounds comfortably outdoing those from terrestrial experiments \cite{Aker:2019uuj}.